SuperOfficeDocs/superoffice-docs/docs/onsite/service/set-up-guide.md

 **HTTP path:**

 The full HTTP path to your server, except the cgi-bin part.
-If you let the installer set up the IIS site and you entered the same under “hostname”, you can use the default value.
+If you let the installer set up the IIS site and you entered the same under "hostname", you can use the default value.

 **Available on the Internet:**